Ikejrmillsowoo/Ikejrmillsowoo/README.md

 - 👋 Hi, I’m @Ikejrmillsowoo
-- 👀 I’m a Software Developer.
-Node/React/ FrontEnd/ Fullstack
+- 👀 I’m a Software Developer
 - 🌱 I’m currently working on Perfecting Skills
 - 💞️ I’m looking to collaborate on Any avalable project to learn and add to my skill.
 - 📫 How to reach me ..Email is the best Ikejrmillsowoo@gmail.com